minggli/chatbot/README.md

 `export ENGINE=TENSORFLOW` to use Tensorflow backend for representational sequence classification with Long-short Term Memroy (LSTM)

+For the first time running either service, it will take longer than usual as it needs to download, process and cache web data.

 ### Virtualenv
 Within virtual environment `venv` (`source venv/bin/activate`), you can launch separate service: